commonhaus/foundation/README.md

 # The Commonhaus Foundation (CF)

-**Mission Statement:**
+The Commonhaus Foundation champions open-source innovation and collaboration.

-"To support the long-term growth and stability of self-governed open-source projects in a GitHub-style environment."
+We are dedicated to ensuring the long-term growth and stability of GitHub-style open-source projects through community collaboration and shared stewardship.
+Our mission is to empower a diverse community of contributors to create, maintain, enhance, and secure vital open-source libraries and frameworks.

-**Vision Statement:**

-"To establish a vibrant hub for developers, contributors, and users dedicated to fostering the growth of libraries and application frameworks without the overhead of traditional governance models."
+Our vision is to create a dynamic and inclusive community where developers, contributors, and users unite to drive the evolution of open-source libraries and frameworks.
+We aim to cultivate an ecosystem that thrives on collaborative innovation, bypassing the complexities of traditional governance models.

 [codehaus]: https://www.infoworld.com/article/2892227/codehaus-the-once-great-house-of-code-has-fallen.html
 [succession]: governance/succession-plan.md
 [ip-policy-guidance]: governance/ip-policy-guidance.md#1-licensing
-[governance]: GOVERNANCE.md

 ## Core Distinctions of CF

+Drawing inspiration from [The Codehaus][codehaus], CF offers the right balance of support without overwhelming governance.

 **Minimal Viable Governance:** CF embraces the "community-first" model prevalent in modern GitHub-style projects.
 While we provide foundational support, projects maintain their autonomy.

 **Access to Funding:** We bridge the post-Kickstarter gap.
 CF aids projects in meeting governance requirements, paving the way for them to access platforms like GitHub Sponsors or fiscal hosts such as Open Source Collective.

 **Future-ready Flexibility:** CF acknowledges the evolutionary nature of projects.
 We're not just a placeholder but a guide, assisting projects as they grow and, if needed, transition to foundations with more rigorous governance.

 **Tailored for Established Projects:** CF is an ideal home for projects that already have a user base and are now seeking stability and growth without heavy governance overhead.